10 More of the Best Effect Damage Monsters in Yu-Gi-Oh

 Rank 4 xyz monsters have always ranked (I'll stop) among the strongest of extra deck monsters, balancing power with ease of summoning (many quality level 4 monsters make for good material).
 Blackship of Corn wields a respectable 2100 ATK, but its real draw comes from its effect: once per turn, you can detach one xyz material to target and destroy an opposing monster with equal to or less ATK than Blackship.

-However, not only are you removing an opposing unit, you also inflict 1000 damage to your opponent.
+However, not only are you removing an opposing unit, but you also inflict 1000 damage to your opponent.
 These traits make Blackship of Corn a rare unit who can fight competently with both regular attacks and effect damage, but be aware that the turn you activate its effect, it will be unable to attack.

 9. Turbo Cannon

 On the surface, white-backgrounded synchro monster Turbo Cannon harbors a plethora of disadvantages.
-Not only does it suffer from zero ATK and DEF, it also requires a specific tuner (Turbo Rocket) to synchro summon it.
+Not only does it suffer from zero ATK and DEF, but it also requires a specific tuner (Turbo Rocket) to synchro summon it.
 However, the nontuner monster can be anything, and Cannon also wields a fierce effect: once per turn, you can destroy a face-up monster and inflict damage to its controller equal to half its ATK.

 If you're employing various stall cards like Swords of Revealing Light, this can annihilate many opposing champions while using their own strength against your opponent.
 Additionally, in the very unusual cases where you would want to, you're also free to target one of your own monsters, perhaps if you need an empty field for another card's effect.
 Finally, while zero ATK and DEF seem likes downsides, these minuscule scores qualify for many graveyard-revival or search effects (like that of Masked Chameleon).